tpg/attache/README.md

 composer global require thepublicgood/attache
 ```

-For detailed documentation please see [https://tpg.github.io/attache/]().
+For more details and useage instructions please see the [official documentation](https://tpg.github.io/attache/).